hlardiez/chat_test/STREAMLIT_CLOUD_DEPLOY.md

 # Deploying to Streamlit Community Cloud

-This guide explains how to deploy the RagMetrics Self Corrected Chatbot to Streamlit Community Cloud.
+This guide explains how to deploy the RagMetrics Self Correcting Chatbot to Streamlit Community Cloud.

 ## Prerequisites